neo4j-partners/neo4j-generative-ai-intelligent-app-from-videos-google/README.md

 4. What are the top 5 common themes across all episodes combined?
 5. What predictions are made in episode 6?
 6. what is the gist of episode 11?
+7. I love the Bombers.
+Which episodes do you recommend?
+8. I follow Mason Cox.
+Which episodes do you recommend?